Editing Layout¶

 Behavior types¶

+Next to the behavior name, its ZMK behavior type is displayed.
 MoErgo Layout Editor currently supports the following ZMK behavior types directly.

 &kp: key press&bootloader: enter bootloader mode&bt: bluetooth&cap_word: capitalize words&key_repeat: repeat key&kt: key toggle<: layer tap&mo: momentary layer&mt: mod tap&none: do nothing&output: output selection&reset: reset keyboard&rgb_ug: RGB underglow control&sk:sticky key&sl: sticky layer&to: to layer&trans: transparent&mmv: mouse X/Y movement&mkp: press/release mouse buttons&msc: vertical and horizontal mouse scroll